andrecaiado/nestjs-blockchain-txs/docs/conceptualization.md

 - `outputs`: The outputs are the funds that are being received.
 The outputs are the funds that are being transferred to another wallet.
 - `signature`: The signature is the proof that the transaction was signed by the wallet that owns the funds.

-The application has a transaction service is responsible for:
-- Validate a transaction before adding it to the global transaction pool.
-The validation includes:
-  - Check if the transaction signature is valid (using the sender public key).
-  - Validate the sender and recipients wallets exist.
-  - Validate if the inputs belong to the sender.
-  - Check if the inputs (UTXOs) are not already spent.
-  - Check if inputs are enough to cover the outputs.
-- Submit a transaction to the global transaction pool.

 ### Inputs and outputs

-The inputs are funds that belongs to the sender and that will be used to fullfill the transaction.
+The inputs are funds that belongs to the sender and that will be used to finance the transaction.
 They refer to transactions that the sender has previsously received (`"where the money comes from"`) and that where never spent (that's why they are also known as `UTXOs - Unspent Transaction Outputs`).

 Basically, an input have the following attributes:
 - A reference to the output